-The Philippine economy grew by 7.6 percent in 2022 exceeding the government's revised growth target of 6.5 to 7.5 percent for the year and was higher than the 5.6 percent growth in 2021.
+The Philippines finished strong in 2023 with a full-year gross domestic product (GDP) growth rate of 5.6 percent, outpacing major economies in Asia, such as China (5.2 percent), Vietnam (5.0 percent), and Malaysia (3.8 percent) based on the latest available data though fall short of its growth target of 6.5 to 7.5 percent for the 2023 and was lower than the 7.6 percent growth in 2022.
 The 2022 GDP growth was the highest since 1976.
 This was also a reverse from 2020 that shrank the economy by 9.5%, the worst contraction since 1946 and sharpest among the largest economies of Asia-Pacific due to uncontrolled COVID-19 outbreak combined with strict nationwide lockdowns and mobility restrictions, a succession of natural disasters, and delays in budget execution which weighed on public investment.
 The contraction in 2020 was the low end of the -8.5 to -9.5 percent estimate of the Development Budget and Coordination Committee (DBCC) in light of the lingering public health crisis.